ibm-cloud-docs/account/known-issues.md

 If you need to check the number of policies in your account or request an increase in the account limit, see [Managing policy limits](/docs/account?topic=account-policy-limits).

-## Error deleting users in accounts with too many Cloud Foundry orgs
+## Deleting users in accounts with too many Cloud Foundry orgs
 {: #delete-user-error}

 Because of a known issue when the number of Cloud Foundry orgs associated with the account exceeds a threshold, the following error might occur when you delete a user from the account: